Jean-de-Dieu Soult: Military capability

 Although often found wanting tactically – even some of his own aides questioned his inability to amend a plan to take into account altered circumstances on the battlefield – Soult's performance in the closing months of the Peninsular War is often regarded as proof of his fine talents as a general.
 Repeatedly defeated in these campaigns by the Allies under Wellington, it was the case that many of his soldiers were raw conscripts while the Allies could count greater numbers of veterans among their ranks.
 Soult was a skillful military strategist.
 An example was his drive to cut off Wellington's British army from Portugal after Talavera, which nearly succeeded.
 Though repeatedly defeated by Wellington in 1813–1814, he conducted a clever defence against him.

 Soult's armies were usually well readied before going into battle.
 After Vitoria, he reorganized the demoralized French forces of Joseph Bonaparte into a formidable army in a remarkably short time.
 An exception to this good logistical record was launching the Battle of the Pyrenees offensive when his soldiers only had four days' rations.

 Tactically, Soult planned his battles well, but often left too much to his subordinates.
 Wellington said that "Soult never seemed to know how to handle troops after a battle had begun".
 An example of this was at the Battle of Albuera, where he brilliantly turned Beresford's flank to open the battle, yet when he found himself facing unexpected opposition from British and Spanish troops, he allowed his generals to adopt a clumsy attack formation and was beaten.
 Another example of his strengths and weaknesses can be seen at the Battle of the Nive.
 Soult recognized Wellington's strategic dilemma and took advantage by launching surprise attacks on both wings of the Anglo-Allied Army.
 But French tactical execution was poor and the British general managed to fend off Soult's blows.
 Sloppy staff work marred his tenure as Napoleon's chief of staff in the Waterloo campaign.

-In the early twentieth the British named the Royal Navy monitor HMS Marshal Soult after him.
+In the early twentieth century the British named the Royal Navy monitor HMS Marshal Soult after him.